 Manuscript Preparation

-At the beginning of your manuscript the journal requires the addition of the checklist that can be (found here).
+IJES utilizes a double-blind review process.
+A template has been provided to assist authors prior to submission.
+A separate cover letter and checklist must be uploaded, with identifying information (found here).
 When completing the checklist, please include the line numbers within the manuscript where each item can be found (for the applicable items).
-Manuscripts that do not include the checklist will be unsubmitted.
+Manuscripts that do not include the cover letter and checklist will be unsubmitted.
 Additionally, manuscripts that do not contain all items required by the checklist will be unsubmitted.
 Authors will be encouraged to resubmit manuscripts.

 Submission Information